schollz/cowyo/README.md

 **Automatic versioning**.
 All previous versions of all notes are stored and can be accessed by adding `?version=X` onto `/view` or `/edit`.
 If you are on the `/view` or `/edit` pages the menu below will show the most substantial changes in the history.
 Note, only the _current_ version can be edited (no branching allowed, yet).

 **Security**.
 HTTPS support is provided.
 Also uses a HTML sanitizer to prevent XSS attacks.
 Though all URLs are publically accessible, you are free to secure your website by using an obscure (or random) name.
+The automatic URL is an alliterative animal description, of which there are almost 1,000,000 possibilities.

 **Keyboard Shortcuts**.
 Quickly transition between Edit/View/List by using `Ctl+Shift+E` to Edit, `Ctl+Shift+Z` to View, and `Ctl+Shift+L` to Listify.